BizkitKing/antidote/README.md

 >[!CAUTION]
-> Please, **make sure that all of the feilds are correct, and as is**, I did not have enough time to account for every single human error out there. ***If encryption / decryption fails please double check your inputs.***
+> Please, **make sure that all of the fields are correct, and as is**, I did not have enough time to account for every single human error out there. ***If encryption / decryption fails please double check your inputs.***
-> Also, if something goes wrong internally, the program will spit out an error ans may close, please restart the client if that happens.
+> Also, if something goes wrong internally, the program will spit out an error and may close, please restart the client if that happens.

 ---

 ## Configuration

-To configure the cli, there are two files;
+To configure the CLI, there are two files;

 1. ```conf.config```